Hossam-Elbahrawy/ATmega328p-Calculator/README.md

 Introduction
 ------------
-A 4-digit number calculator program with ATmega328p in using LCD and Keypad with the AVR toolchain without the Arduino IDE.
+A calculator using infix expression evaluation algorithm on ATmega328p using LCD and Keypad with the AVR toolchain without the Arduino IDE.

 Hardware
 --------